-UP THE THAMES: THE SECOND DAY.
+UP THE THAMES : THE SECOND DAY.

-THEY were not slow to take my hint; and indeed, as to the mere time of day, it was best for us to be off, as it was past seven o'clock, and the day promised to be very hot.
-So we got up and went down to our boat-Ellen thoughtful and abstracted; the old man very kind and courteous, as if to make up for his crabbedness of opinion.
-Clara was cheerful and natural, but a little subdued, I thought; and she at least was not sorry to be gone, and often looked shyly and timidly at Ellen and her strange wild beauty. we got into the boat, Dick saying as he took his place, "Well, it is a fine day!" and the old man answering "What! you like that, do you?" once more; and presently Dick was sending the bows swiftly through the slow weed-checked stream.
-I turned round as we got into mid-stream, and waving my hand to our hosts, saw Ellen leaning on the old man's shoulder, and caressing his healthy apple-red cheek, and quite a keen pang smote me as I thought how I should never see the beautiful girl again.
-Presently I insisted on taking the sculls, and I rowed a good deal that day; which no doubt accounts for the fact that we got very late to the place which Dick had aimed at.
-Clara was particularly affectionate to Dick, as I noticed from the rowing thwart; but as for him, he was as frankly kind and merry as ever; and I was glad to see it, as a man of his temperament could not have taken her caresses cheerfully and without embarrassment if he had been at all entangled by the fairy of our last night's abode.
+THEY were not slow to take my hint; and indeed, as to the mere time of day, it was best for us to be off, as it was past seven o'clock and the day promised to be very hot.
+So we got up and went down to our boat. - Ellen thoughtful and abstracted, the old man very kind and courteous, as if to make up for his crabbedness of opinion.
+Clara was cheerful and natural, but a little subdued, I thought; and she at least was not sorry to be gone, and often looked shyly and timidly at Ellen and her strange, wild beauty.
+So we got into the boat, Dick saving, as he took his place, "Well, it is a fine day!" and the old man answering, "What! you like that, do you?" once more; and presently Dick was sending the bows swiftly through the slow weed-checked stream.
+But presently I insisted on taking the sculls, and I rowed a good deal that day, which no doubt accounts for the fact that we got very late to the place which Dick had aimed at.
+Clara was particularly affectionate to Dick, as I noticed from the rowing thwart; but as for him, he was as frankly kind and merry as ever, and I was glad to see it, as a man of his temperament could not have taken her caresses cheerfully and without embarrassment if he had been at all entangled by the fairy of our last night's abode.
 I need say little about the lovely reaches of the river here.
-I duly noted that absence of cockney villas which the old man had lamented; and I saw with pleasure that my old enemies the "Gothic" castiron bridges had been replaced by handsome oak and stone ones.
-Also the banks of the forest that we passed through had lost their courtly game-keeperish trimness, and were as wild and beautiful as need be, though the trees were clearly well seen to.
+I duly noted that absence of cockney villas which the old man had lamented, and I saw with pleasure that my old enemies the "Gothic" cast-iron bridges had been replaced by handsome oak and stone ones.
+Also the banks of the forest that we passed through had lost their courtly gamekeeperish trimness, and were as wild and beautiful as need be, though the trees were clearly well seen to.
 I thought it best, in order to get the most direct information, to play the innocent about Eton and Windsor; but Dick volunteered his knowledge to me as we lay in Datchet lock about the first.
+Quoth he, -

-Outh he: "Up yonder are some beautiful old buildings, which were built for a great college or teaching-place by one of the mediæval kings-Edward the Sixth, I think" (I smiled to myself at his rather natural blunder).
-"He meant poor people's sons to be taught there what knowledge was going in his days; but it was a matter of course that in the times of which you seem to know so much they spoilt whatever good N 2 Carbonatis there was in the founder's intentions.
+"Up yonder are some beautiful old buildings, which were built for a great college or teachingplace by one of the mediæval kings, - Edward the Sixth, I think" (I smiled to myself at his rather natural blunder).
+"He meant poor people's sons to be taught there what knowledge was going in his days; but it was a matter of course that, in the times of which you seem to know so much, they spoiled whatever good there was in the founder's intentions.
 My old kinsman says that they treated them in a very simple way, and instead of teaching poor men's sons to know something, they taught rich men's sons to know nothing.
-It seems from what he says that it was a place for the 'aristocracy' (if you know what that word means; I have been told its meaning) to get rid of the company of their male children for a great part of the year.
-I daresay old Hammond would give you plenty of information in detail about it."
+It seems, from what he says, that it was a place for the 'aristocracy' (if you know what that word means; I have been told its meaning) to get rid of the company of their male children for a great part of the year.
+I dare say old Hammond would give you plenty of information in detail about it."

 "What is it used for now?" said I.